campaigncode/proxy/README.md

-# Proxy
+# Caching CORS Proxy

-A cors proxy for all APIs.
-4 endpoints with different cache times.
+A caching cors proxy for all APIs.
+To use the cache, use the `/cache/{time}` endpoint.
+Time must represent a URL encoded duration:

-- /s/ -> 10 seconds
+-   `1%20minute` => 1 minute
-- /m/ -> 10 minutes
+-   `10%20hours` => 10 hours

-- /l/ -> 1 hour
+To avoid using the cache, simply use `/{YOUR URL}`.

-- /u/ -> 1 year
+To bypass cache on a specific request, set `"x-apicache-bypass": true` in the request header.